eugenioroblessiller/books/README.md

 > **_NOTE:_**  This project is responsive, you can see it on your cell phone 😄.

+> **_NOTE:_** IMPORTANT -> For the api to work you have to download this repository --> (https://github.com/eugenioroblessiller/server).
+This is very important since the information is not local, I wanted to demonstrate all the steps in the process of a call to an endpoint so I set up a fake server..
 # Getting started

 To be able to enter Books you need a username and a password, don't worry, any username with any password works.